-Please call the school's main office (absentee line) before 8:15 a.m. on the day that s/he will be absent.
+Please email the Absent Student reporting email listed above.
+Or please call the school's main office (absentee line) before 8:15 a.m. on the day that s/he will be absent.

 What should I say on the absence message?